child & parent emotional health toolkit.

-Your children and you can learn effective ways of relating to yourselves and others along with how to manage painful reactions, anxiety or depression; better cope with adversity, and create a happier, healthier mood in your home.
-With long-term life success and happiness benefits for your children..
+You and your children can learn effective ways of relating to yourselves and others; how to manage painful reactions, anxiety or depression; better cope with adversity; and create a happier, healthier mood in your home.
+This makes every day great and offers long-term life success and happiness benefits for your children.